SajithSadan/canvas-particles/README.md

 A demo for creating particle effects using HTML5 cnavas and javascript.

 #Getting Started
-1. Installation process
+##Installation process
-  -- Download or clone the code.
+  - Download or clone the code.
-  -- Open code folder in command prompt.
+  - Open code folder in command prompt.
-  -- Run 'npm install' to run all dependencies.
+  - Run 'npm install' to run all dependencies.

- 2. Run the project in local environment
+##Run the project in local environment
-  -- Run 'npm run dev'
+  - Run 'npm run dev'
-  -- It will run the app in localhost
+  - It will run the app in localhost

- 3. Software Dependencies
+##Software Dependencies
+  - Parcel Builder (for bundling and transpiling ES6 code)

- 4. Latest Release
+##Latest Release